 PDF Judicial Bingo

-Teaching about controversial issues provides opportunities for students to practice critical thinking, persuasive speaking, and listening skills.
+Teaching about current events provides opportunities for students to practice critical thinking, persuasive speaking, and listening skills.

 This elementary lesson should be implemented at the beginning of the academic year to establish the importance of rules in a classroom environment as well as in our governmental system.
 A game format is utilized to allow students to learn about the importance of rules in an engaging way.